Dorothy Gale: The Wizard of Oz (1939)

 In the 1939 movie The Wizard of Oz, Dorothy was played by Judy Garland, who received an Academy Juvenile Award for her performance.
 Since she was sixteen years old at the time of filming, Garland's maturing figure was bound into a figure-hiding corset.
+Although Dorothy's age is not stated in the film, the shooting script describes her as twelve years old.
 As fantasy films generally were unsuccessful at that time, Metro-Goldwyn-Mayer portrayed Oz as a head-trauma-induced delirium, instead of a real place.
 Dorothy's characterization in the 1939 film is more of a damsel in distress, somewhat unlike the adventurous, forthright and bold Dorothy of the books.

 She is reunited with Aunt Em, Uncle Henry, their three farm workers (Scarecrow, Tin Man, and Cowardly Lion's alter egos), and Professor Marvel (The Wizard's alter ego) when she awakens from being unconscious at the end of this film, back at home, safe and proclaiming the film's theme and moral: "There's no place like home" (also fulfilling the numerous foreshadows earlier in the story).
 While it is implied that Oz is merely Dorothy's dream since she awakens in bed at the end, Dorothy is convinced that her journey was all in fact real.

 The majority of The Wizard of Oz, comprising the scenes taking place in the Land of Oz, was filmed in three-strip Technicolor, becoming M-G-M's second feature made mostly or fully in the process, following the all-color Sweethearts (1938).
 The rest of the film was shot in black-and-white and printed in monochromatic sepiatone.
 To take advantage of the Technicolor process, screenwriter Noel Langley substituted the famous magic silver slippers of Baum's novel for ruby slippers, a change carried over in the produced work.